ezsystems/commerce-documentation/docs/guide/product_description/content_management.md

 ## Product type

 A product type represents a collection of very similar products that differ only in some characteristics.
-It is used to show a list of products in a tabular way, every product can be added to the basket directly from overview page.
+It is used to show a list of products in a tabular way, every product can be added to the basket directly from the overview page.